VipulArvind/StructionSite/readme.txt

 - 8. List of items from Extra Credit Sections
 - 8.1       Ability to mark a campsite close (or open).
 This can be done via tapping a campsite then tapping the callout accessory button on right.
+- 8.2       Ability to add a new Campsite.
+This can be done via long press (tap & hold) on map for more than 1.5 seconds.